-We believe that the employees of our Company are the key contributors to our business process.
+We believe that the employees of our Company are the contributors to our business process.
 We focus on attracting and retaining the best possible talent.
 Our Company looks for specific skill-sets as well as semi-skilled and unskilled.
-As on October 31, 2023, we had 75 permanent employees, who look after our day-to-day business.
+As on November 30, 2024, we had 89 permanent employees, who look after our day-to-day business and there are no contractual employees in our Company.
 We also appoint labour contractors as per requirements on project-to-project basis.